nasa/progpy/docs/_sources/guide.rst.txt

 ProgPy divides the prognostic process into two steps: :term:`state estimation<state estimator>` and :term:`prediction<predictor>`.
 State estimation is the process of determining the current system state (x), with some uncertainty, given the system parameters (:math:`\Theta`), system loading (u) and measurements (z).
 There are various methods used for this, such as Kalman Filters and Particle Filters.
 These methods utilize a prognostics model, comparing measurements (z) with those predicted from the system output equation.

 In the prediction step, the state estimate at the prediction time and system model are used together to estimate system degradation with time.
 This is most commonly done using a variant of the Monte Carlo method with the model state transition equation.
 Prediction is often computationally expensive, especially for sample-based approaches with strict precision requirements (which therefore require large number of samples).
+ProgPy provides some potential solutions to combat this, such as :term:`surrogate` models, vectorization, and model configuration options.

 Algorithms for :term:`state estimation<state estimator>` and :term:`prediction<predictor>` along with tools analyzing and visualizing results of state estimation and prediction, managing uncertainty, and creating new state estimators or predictors can be found in the :ref:`prog_algs<prog_algs Guide>` package.
 For more information see the :ref:`prog_algs Guide`.